khulnasoft-bot/github-actions-sandbox/docs/en/docs/advanced/behind-a-proxy.md

 }
 ```

-### Setting the `root_path` in the FastAPI app
+### Setting the `root_path` in the ReadyAPI app

-Alternatively, if you don't have a way to provide a command line option like `--root-path` or equivalent, you can set the `root_path` parameter when creating your FastAPI app:
+Alternatively, if you don't have a way to provide a command line option like `--root-path` or equivalent, you can set the `root_path` parameter when creating your ReadyAPI app:

 ```Python hl_lines="3"
 {!../../../docs_src/behind_a_proxy/tutorial002.py!}
 ```

-Passing the `root_path` to `FastAPI` would be the equivalent of passing the `--root-path` command line option to Uvicorn or Hypercorn.
+Passing the `root_path` to `ReadyAPI` would be the equivalent of passing the `--root-path` command line option to Uvicorn or Hypercorn.

 ### About `root_path`